kp7742/AIKYAM/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 ## What is AIKYAM?
-AIKYAM provides decentralized way to securely store unique identification of Person through Blockchain Technology.
-AIKYAM is Sanskrit Word which means Identity, Sameness or Oneness.
+AIKYAM provides a decentralized way to securely store a unique identification of Person through Blockchain Technology.
+AIKYAM is Sanskrit Word,which means Identity, Sameness or Oneness.

 ## Features
 - Generate Unique Identification for Person